carlosbravoa/Coral-TPU/install-edgetpu-rpi4.md

 # Installing Coral Edge TPU libraries on a Raspberry PI 4

-1. Install the opencv libraries sudo apt install python3-opencv
+1. Install the opencv libraries (not needed for coral edge, just for running examples in this repo!) sudo apt install python3-opencv

 2. Follow the installation steps of the coral edge TPU